 If your LCP score is lagging, it’s all about speeding up the time it takes for the largest element on your page to load.
 Here’s how:

-For FID, it’s all about getting your site to respond as quickly as possible when users interact with it.
+For INP, it’s all about getting your site to respond as quickly as possible when users interact with it.
 Here’s what you can do:

 To reduce CLS, focus on keeping your page visually stable as it loads so users aren’t thrown off by unexpected shifts in content.
 Here’s how:

-To sum it all up, Core Web Vitals are the heartbeat of your website's performance.
-They directly influence how users experience your site
+To sum it all up, Core Web Vitals tell the story of user experience on your site based on real-world data

 Not sure where to start?
 Don’t worry—we’re here to help.
 Contact BFO for a Core Web Vitals audit, and we’ll guide you through optimizing your site to meet Google’s standards!